bee-san/Ares/README.md

 The second best way is to use `cargo install project_ares` and call it with `ares`.

+You can also `git clone` this repo and run `docker build .` it to get an image.

 # Features

 Some features that may interest you, and that we're proud of.